quartznet/quartznet/documentation/quartz-2.x/tutorial/simpletriggers.md

 (or as close to concurrently as the scheduler can manage).

 If you're not already familiar with the DateTime class, you may find it helpful for computing your trigger fire-times, depending on the startTimeUtc (or endTimeUtc) that you're trying to create.
-The TriggerUtils class is also helpful in this respect.

 The EndTimeUtc property (if it is specified) over-rides the repeat count property.
 This can be useful if you wish to create a trigger such as one that fires every 10 seconds until a given moment in time - rather than having to compute the number of times it would